marcoalopez/strength_envelopes/README.md

 >>> conda install numpy scipy pandas matplotlib jupyter ipython jupyterlab
 ```

-Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or, more quickly, from the terminal (_Anaconda prompt_) typing ``jupyter notebook`` or ``jupyter lab``.
-Then, you'll see the application opening in one of your browser tabs.
+Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or, more quickly, from the terminal (_Anaconda prompt_) typing ``jupyter lab`` or  ``jupyter notebook``.
+Then, you'll see the application opening in your browser.
+If you prefer a standalone application to interact with the notebooks you can install https://code.visualstudio.com/ and add the *Python* and *Jupyter* plug-ins.

 ## How to contribute to this project?